LouieWoolger/shogun-total-war-throne-room-audio-fix/README.md

 Install
 1. Open your "Total War Shogun 1 Gold" game folder.
-2. Copy everything from this 7z into the game folder.
+2. Copy everything from the 7z into the game folder.
 3. Allow Windows to merge folders and replace dsound.dll if prompted.
 4. Done!